Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-smartphone-based-localization.md

 !!! warning "Prerequisites"
-    Before reading this document, it is recommended that you read the document *'The two technologies and the tools'* and the definitions of the following concepts (in the document *'Fundamental Definitions'*):
+    Before reading this document, it is recommended that you read the document *'The two solutions and the tools'* and the definitions of the following concepts (in the document *'Fundamental Definitions'*):

     - Beacon.